 1. Get a ACWY vaccine It protects against four different strains of meningococcal bacteria that cause meningitis and blood poisoning (septicaemia): A, C, W and Y. Ask your GP!

 2. Register with a GP at university You never know when you might need medical help.
 If you take regular medicines that are only available on prescription, for example the contraceptive pill, make sure you have enough to last the term or until you can register with a doctor close the university.

 3. Take a first aid kit with you.
 It might not be the most exciting thing to pack but a first aid kit with plasters, painkillers, treat for upset stomachs, thermometer, tweezers, insect bite cream or spray and antiseptic cream is a good start.

 ..
 Stock up your medicine cabinet

-Autumn is a good time of the year to give your medicine cabinet a review, before winter comes.
+Now is a good time of the year to give your medicine cabinet a review.
 Below is a good basic first aid kit that all homes should have, it means you have the right things for basic first aid, and it’ll also save you a trip to the pharmacy if you’re not feeling well.
 You can stock up your first aid kit at the Surgery

 First Aid kits should include: